shmiko/mathematics_magic/2016-02-21-maths-magic-tricks.md

 I'm going to try my best to explain some maths tricks starting with some pretty simple ideas for which you can try yourself on firends and family.
-These are not new nor created by me but are centuries old trick.
+These are not new nor created by me but are centuries old tricks.

 1. How to guess **how much money** someone has in their wallet/purse or pocket.
 2. **Magic Squares** - Simply to difficult.